AOC157/Registration/README.md

-this is a simple registration system in python language with gui
+this code is a simple registration system in python language with gui